-The “Standard” way to wire humbuckers is in Series.
-Series means that we run one coil right into the other to create one long continuous path for our signal to travel.
+The “standard” way to wire humbuckers is in Series.
+This means that we run one coil right into the other to create one long continuous path for our signal to travel.
 Combining the two makes the humbucker almost twice as loud as a single coil, and it is also responsible for its warmer tones because of phase cancellation.

 The Seymour Duncan SH-4 JB Wiring

-To install the SH-4 JB, we begin by considering the Black Wire to be the Hot Wire.
+So, we begin our SH-4 JB installation by identifying the Black Wire as the Hot.
 We solder the Red and White wires together and tape them off.
-Finally, we use Green as the Ground Wire.
-It’s standard practice to solder the Green and Bare wire together.
+Finally, following standard practice, and using Green as the Ground, we solder the Green and Bare wires together.
 (Fig 2)